MateuszKar2/Maps/README.md

 5.**The app will be available at http://localhost:3000.**

 📂 Folder Structure
-bash
+src/                      # Main source folder
-Kopiuj
+├── components/            # Reusable React components
-Edytuj
+│   ├── MapView.js         # Component for displaying the map
-src/
+│   ├── LocationSearch.js  # Component for searching locations
-├── components/           # React components (MapView, LocationSearch, etc.)
+│   └── Marker.js          # Component for handling markers on the map
-├── services/             # API calls and handling map data ├── App.js                # Main application file
+├── services/              # Handles API requests and map data │   ├── mapAPI.js          # File for interacting with the map API (e.g., Google Maps, OpenStreetMap) │   └── locationService.js # Helper functions for location-based features (geocoding, etc.)
-└── index.js              # Entry point for the app
+├── App.js                 # Main app component that holds the structure and logic └── index.js               # Entry point for the app, renders App.js
 🧑‍💻 Author
 Mateusz Karpiński
 🔗 GitHub Profile